 Tips for Retaining Walls and Terraces

-• Natural stone is a timeless option for retaining walls, but concrete blocks will make your budget go further.
+• Natural stone is a timeless option for retaining walls, but using concrete blocks like cinder blocks for a retaining wall will make your budget go further.

 • Use cascading vines to soften a retaining wall, or plant bright pots of flowers and shrubs on terraces to create a stunning seating area in front of your home.